Balibaloo/obsidian-local-template-configuration/README.md

 ```

 ### note
 A path to a note chosen from a list of notes.
-Uses same Picker plugin as when [selecting a note](#selecting-a-note).
+Uses same Filtered Opener plugin as when [selecting a note](#selecting-a-note).
-The Picker plugin takes the name of the filter set (`note_filter_set_name`) to display a list of notes to chose from.
+The Filtered Opener plugin takes the name of the filter set (`note_filter_set_name`) to display a list of notes to chose from.

 | property name | required | Default | description |
 | ---- | ---- | ---- | ---- |